 2. Swing phase: The knees, heels, and toes stay close together from the moment the feet have left the ground and the upper body remains in a physiological posture.
 While rising, the shoulders move in the direction of the Horse's back and the pelvis lifts higher than the shoulders.
 Only the arm that is closer to the Horse can touch it.

-The center of gravity (CoG) moves up and over the Horse, along a Transversal plane of the Horse (where the Vaulter jumps off); the legs are first bent to a tuck position during the Swing phase.
+The center of gravity (CoG) moves up and over the Horse, along a Transversal plane of the Horse; the legs are first bent to a tuck position during the Swing phase.